Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/REVELATION.md

 \v 20 Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.

-\v 21 And I gave her space to repent of her fornication; and she repented not.
+\v 21 And I gave her space to turn from her fornication; and she turned not.

-\v 22 Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds.
+\v 22 Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they turn from their deeds.

 \v 23 And I will kill her children with death; and all the assemblies shall know that I am he which searcheth the reins and hearts: and I will give unto every one of you according to your works.